 10. Make cheesecake borwnies.
 Soften 1 package of cream cheese in your microwave for maybe 30 seconds and mix it with 1/2 cup sugar, 1 egg and 1 tsp of vanilla.
 Pour it on top of your brownie mix.
 Marbelize the cream cheese throughout the brownie mix with a knife.

 11. Add caramel syrup to the brownies.
 After pouring the brownie batter into the pan, pour caramel syrup over the batter.
 Swirl caramel throughout the batter with a knife.
 To make “turtle” brownies also add some pecans before baking.

 12. Add 1 can of fruit to the brownie mix.
 Take your brownie mix, 1 egg and 1 can of fruit with juice (raspberry, cherry, etc) and mix carefully to keep the fruit pieces intact.
 This eliminates using oil in your brownies and makes them a little lower in fat.
 You could also try this with a boxed cake mix.

-13. Make individual brownies.
+13. Make individual brownie bites.
 Do this by pouring the batter into a sprayed muffin pan instead of an 8×8 or 9×13 inch pan.
-Bake for about 15 minutes, checking them closely with a toothpick so they don’t turn out hard.
+Bake for about 15 minutes, checking them closely with a toothpick so they don’t overcook.
 (Try adding a piece of small candy or a cookie to the middle of the mix in each pan, rolos, kisses, oreos, etc.) Try bite sized brownies in a mini muffin pan.

 15. Try combining more than one of the suggestions to improve your mix brownies even more.
 Mix in candy chunks and add frosting.
 Try adding nuts and chocolate chips.
 Add cream cheese and fresh fruit.